In this article, I’ve curated the best 45 self-help books ever written.

-James Clear’s first book, Atomic Habits, is a New York Times bestseller and the definitive guide on the topic.
+James Clear’s first book, Atomic Habits, is a New York Times bestseller and the definitive guide.

 An atomic habit is a regular practice or routine that is not only small and easy to do but is also the source of incredible power, a component of the system of compound growth.

-- A habit is nothing but the execution of a four-step pattern: cue, craving, response, reward.
+- A habit is the execution of a four-step pattern: cue, craving, response, and reward.